axelmoreen/AnkiBuddy/README.md

 * ~~Play sound button doesn't work~~
 * Fix ghost sounds being played sometimes on a new question (matching?)
 * Should fix MVC design of List class.
-* Handle multiple sounds trying to be played at once.
+* In some cases, playing multiple sounds at the same time causes one to not be heard.
 * Move "Practice" View logic to its own controller.
 * Move Practice Summary dialog to its own class?
-* Clean up dialogs
 * Decrease font-size for longer questions/answers
 * Fix auto focus on virtual keyboard
 * Mac is missing spaces in labels?